 What is Expert Judgment in Project Management?

-Expert judgment definition - What is expert judgment in project management?
+Expert judgment definition: What does expert judgment in project management mean?

 This expertise can come from: